mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 trait is heavily diluted by interbreeding.
 Mixed–blooded Vilani will tend to live only marginally longer than Solomani or any other mixed–race human.
-Most cultural Vilani are not pure–blooded members of the Vilani ‘race’.
+Most cultural Vilani are not pure–blooded members of the Vilani 'race'.
 Typical Vilani view scientific and technological progress with disdain.
 Stability is more important than progress, and societies dominated by Vilani culture will be very resistant to change.
 The Vilani culture is dominant in a fairly large area of the Imperium.
-In these areas new initiatives from Capital tend to meet considerable resistance.
+In these areas new initiatives from [[Capital]] tend to meet considerable resistance.
 Conversely, Vilani regions tend to be stable, orderly and, usually, prosperous.
 Within the Spinward Marches, the Vilani culture is not dominant